shiki-ta/shiki-ta.github.io/_pages/about.md

 - *2020.09 - 2024.06*,China University of Petroleum,School of Computer Science and Technology

 # 💻 Interships
-- *2024.3-2024.9*,Visit Student,ShanghaiTech University
+- *2024.3-2024.9*,Visiting Student,ShanghaiTech University

 # 💼 Services
 * Conference Reviewer:
- * Neural Information Processing Systems 2024(CCF A,CAAI A,TH-CPL A)
+ * Neural Information Processing Systems(NeurIPS) 2024(CCF A,CAAI A,TH-CPL A)
- * International Conference on Learning R 2025(CAAI A,TH-CPL A)
+ * International Conference on Learning Representations(ICLR) 2025(CAAI A,TH-CPL A)
- * AISTATS'25(CAAI B,TH-CPL B,CCF C)
+ * International Conference on Artificial Intelligence and Statistics(AISTATS) 2025(CAAI B,TH-CPL B,CCF C)

 # 🕴️ Friends
 - Waiting For Friend Links